AviraDeveloper/Avira/README.md

 # Avira
 Download Avira Free Antivirus
-Award-winning protection for Windows, Mac, Android, and iOS.

 ### Our technology
 To stay ahead, our multi-layered security harnesses the power of cloud technology, machine learning, and artificial intelligence.